Global Citizenship & Human Dignity

 Each semester, Fraternity & Sorority Programs hosts an antiracist book club.
 Our book club is a fantastic way to discover new reading material, support authors, and maintain connections.

-Fraternity & Sorority Programs is excited to host the Fall 2023 Anti-Racist Book Club!
-This semester, we will be reading and discussing "Uncomfortable Conversations with a Black Man" by Emmanuel Acho.
+Fraternity & Sorority Programs is excited to host the Fall 2024 Antiracist Book Club!
+This semester, we will be reading and discussing "Blackballed: The Black and White Politics of Race on American's Campuses" by Lawrence Ross.
 Books will be provided at no cost to participants.
-Click here to sign up for a session.
-SOE points available for participating Chapters.

 We will be meeting in the Student Union Memorial Center, Room 412.